 - The state where he or she resided.

-The National Archives has the census schedules on microfilm available from 1790 to 1940, and online access is available through our digitization partners (free at any National Archives facility).
-See our Census Resources page to search the digitized records on our partners' websites.
+Digital images of census schedules are available from 1790 to 1950.
+Online access is available through our digitization partners (free at any National Archives facility) as well in the National Archives Catalog (selected census years).
+See our Census Resources page to search the digitized records on our and partners' websites.
 (Please note: Most of the 1890 Census was destroyed in a Department of Commerce fire in 1921, though partial records are available for some states.)

 What can the Census tell me?

 Census records can provide the building blocks of your research, allowing you both to confirm information and learn more.

 From 1850 to 1950, details are provided for all individuals in each household.
 Details can include:

 - Age at a certain point in time

 - State or country of birth

 - Parents' birthplace(s)